Tian-Yifan/Tian-Yifan.github.io/contents/home.md

 My research lies at the intersection of innovation, entrepreneurship, and human capital theory, with a particular emphasis on understanding the causes and consequences of knowledge transferability, combination, and diffusion both across and within organizational boundaries.
-I employ rigorous empirical strategies grounded in large-scale, novel datasets, complemented by a range of identification techniques and machine learning methods to generate robust and policy-relevant insights.
+I employ rigorous empirical strategies grounded in large-scale, novel datasets, complemented by a range of identification techniques and machine learning methods to generate robust and theoretical insights.

 #### Contact

 Email: yifan.tian\@phd.unibocconi.it